Santa Maria sopra Minerva: History

 The ruined temple is likely to have lasted until the reign of Pope Zachary (741-752), who finally Christianized the site, offering it to Basilian nuns from Constantinople who maintained an oratorium there dedicated to the "Virgin of Minervum".
 The structure he commissioned has disappeared.

-In 1255 Pope Alexander IV established a community of converted women on the site.
+In 1255 Pope Alexander IV established a community of "converted women" (former prostitutes) on the site.
 A decade later this community was transferred to the Roman Church of San Pancrazio thereby allowing the Dominicans to establish a convent of friars and a studium conventuale there.
 The Friars were on site beginning in 1266 but took official possession of the Church in 1275.
 Aldobrandino Cavalcanti (1279), vicarius Urbis or vicar for Pope Gregory X, and an associate of Thomas Aquinas ratified the donation of Santa Maria sopra Minerva to the Dominicans of Santa Sabina by the sisters of S. Maria in Campo Marzio.
 The ensemble of buildings that formed around the church and convent came to be known as the insula sapientae or insula dominicana (island of wisdom or Dominican island).

 The Dominicans began building the present Gothic church in 1280 modelling it on their church in Florence Santa Maria Novella.
 Architectural plans were probably drawn up during the pontificate of Nicholas III by two Dominican friars, Fra Sisto Fiorentino and Fra Ristoro da Campi.
 With the help of funds contributed by Boniface VIII and the faithful the side aisles were completed in the 14th century.

 In 1453 church interior construction was finally completed when Cardinal Juan Torquemada ordered that the main nave be covered by a vault that reduced the overall projected height of the church.
 In the same year of 1453 Count Francesco Orsini sponsored the construction of the façade at his own expense.
 However work on the façade remained incomplete until 1725 when it was finally finished by order of Pope Benedict XIII.